 Bordetella – a highly contagious bacterial infection that spreads through the air.
 This infection rarely leads to death, but the vaccine can prevent breakouts of the infection and help the disease be very self-limiting.
 This vaccine is recommended for any dog that will be in contact with other dogs, especially dogs who visit dog parks, doggie daycare, and grooming and boarding facilities.
 This also applies to dogs that attend agility trials, performance events and dog shows.
 This vaccine is labeled for use once per year, but if your pet is frequently in contact with many other dogs or boarding in a kennel often, it is recommended to receive this vaccine every 6 months.

 Lyme Disease – a bacterial infection spread by the deer tick.
 This disease is extremely prevalent in Connecticut and New England.
 This disease most commonly causes a fever and lameness, but can also cause kidney failure or neurological issues.

 For our adult dogs, after they have received appropriate puppy vaccination cycles, we change to a 1-year or 3-year rotating vaccine schedule, which allows us to booster the appropriate antigens and keep protection levels high without over-stimulating the immune system.

 Feline Patients are Vaccinated for:

 Rabies – a viral infection that affects the brain and spinal cord and once contracted, results in fatality.
 This infection is passed through saliva and blood (bites most commonly) and can be transmitted to humans.
 The law requires protection against the rabies virus.
 We want to help protect your family and your pets.
 We use a very safe vaccination that causes a low amount of risk for our feline patients, but only has a one-year duration of immunity and therefore, needs to be repeated annually.
-We do not consider the 3-year vaccine that is available to be as safe for cats and therefore, do not use or recommend it.
+We also offer a 3 year vaccine for cats.

 FVRCP – this is a combination vaccine that is recommended for all cats and protects against the following: